 Roulette is one of the most popular live casino games in the world, and while it has different variations, ultimately it’s a classic game of chance.
 With a variety of betting options available, the gameplay ultimately sees a ball on a wheel, which randomly drops into one of several pockets numbered from 1-36.
 It’s up to players to decide where they think the ball will land.

 At LeoVegas, our online casino is full of Roulette variants, such as Blaze Live Roulette, which provide a sleek, sophisticated, and fully-immersive experience for our players, no matter their experience level.
-Friendly croupiers help to create a welcoming environment, and to guide you through your betting options.
+Friendly croupiers help to create a welcoming environment and to guide you through your betting options.

 Speaking of betting options, allow us to dissect some of the ones you will be able to place as you play a game of LeoVegas Live Roulette.
 These range from simple bets, such as red or black, or odd and even, to slightly more complex bets, such as street bets, and corner bets.
-Don’t panic, as we’ll explain all for you now.
+Don’t panic, as we’ll explain all to you now.

 This is a bet on just one number, which is done by placing your chips within the square that contains your chosen number.
 This pays at odds of 35/1.

-The Split bet is made on two numbers, if you can’t choose between them.
+The Split bet is made on two numbers if you can’t choose between them.
 That said, they will need to be adjacent numbers, as you place your chips on the dividing line between the two.
 If the two numbers you are torn between are not adjacent, you’ll need to place two individual Straight bets.
 A Split bet pays out at 17/1.

 Each row of three numbers is referred to as a Street.
 To place a bet that one of the numbers in the Street, simply place your chips on the outer line of the row.
 This pays at 11/1.